There’s only one word for my first visit to Seoul: Romance!

 Getting to Namsan Seoul Tower on foot

 Walk 30 minutes from exit 3 of Myeongdong subway station (Line n.
 4).

 More information on getting there and about Namsan Seoul Tower

-Have you been to the Namsan Seoul Tower and the Locks of Love?
-What did love about it and what would you recommend?
+Have you been to the Namsan Seoul Tower or the Locks of Love in Seoul?